ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 Handshaking is complete at this point, and the client and server can begin exchanging SATP messages.

-## Asset Profile Identification

-{: #satp-asset-profile-negotiation}

-The client and server must mutually agree on the asset type or profile that is the subject of the current transfer.
-The client provides the server with the asset identification number, or the server may provide the client with the asset identification numbers for the digital asset it supports.
-Formal specification of asset identification is outside the scope of this document.
-Globally numbering digital asset types or profiles is expected to be performed by a legally recognized entity.

 # Overview of Message Flows